-(2) An AoA may be required for any planned acquisition at any dollar value for a Tier 2 Governmentwide acquisition
+(2) An AoA may be required for any planned acquisition at any dollar value for a Tier 2 Governmentwide acquisition contract (GWAC) or multi-agency contract other than a GWAC or Federal Supply Schedule (FSS) Blanket Purchase Agreement (BPA).

 (b) Exceptions.
 An AoA is not required when the planned acquisition is for-